td512/rescue/README.md

 Whilst I have no bad intentions, you should still verify that nothing harmful has made its way into the repo.
 Don't just take my word for it

+# Building Your Own
+Building your own ISO is super simple:
+- Clone this repo
+- Modify `build/config.sh` to your heart's desire
+- On a Debian or Ubuntu machine, run `build.sh`

+Yes, it really is just that simple.

 # Notes

 - This project is a WIP.
 Expect relatively frequent pushes that may break functionality that was previously working
 - Play round with the ISO as much as you like.
 On reboot your changes will be lost, and you'll be returned to an untouched state
 - If you find a bug or issue, by all means [create an issue](https://github.com/td512/issues)
 - Pull requests are very welcome.
 Browse around for a while and see what you can fix!